How your pipes can affect your drinking water quality

 As a result, the EPA’s Safe Drinking Water Act (SDWA) defines “lead-free” as a maximum average of 0.25% lead across pipes, fittings, and fixtures.

 The question of how much you should worry about lead piping depends largely on where you live.
-In regions where the water is highly acidic, alkaline, or high in mineral content, there is a much higher chance of lead corrosion.
+In regions where the water is highly acidic, alkaline, or is considered hard water that is high in mineral content, there is a much higher chance of lead corrosion.
 Typically, a pH level of less than 6.5 is considered safe for transporting through lead-containing piping.
 But the safety of pH levels can be compounded by:

 - The amount of lead in plumbing